mikeg64/c-novice-example/index.md

 > You need to download some files to follow this lesson:
 >
 > 1. Make a new folder in your Desktop called `cintro`.
-> 2. Download [introc.exe](introc.exe) and move the file to this folder.
+> 2. Download [introc.exe](http://wrgrid.group.shef.ac.uk/downloads/courses/c_cic6006/introc.exe) and move the file to this folder.
 > 3. If it's not unzipped yet, double-click on it to unzip it.
-You should end up with a new folder called `data`.
+You should end up with a new folder called `introtoc`.
 > 4. You can access this folder from the Unix shell with:
 >
 > ~~~ {.input}